haproxy/haproxy/doc/lua-api/index.rst

   * **txn** (:ref:`txn_class`): this is a TXN object used for manipulating the current request or TCP stream.

-  * **argX**: this is argument provided throught the HAProxy configuration file.
+  * **argX**: this is argument provided through the HAProxy configuration file.

-  Here, an exemple of action registration. the action juste send an 'Hello world' in the logs.
+  Here, an example of action registration.
+The action just send an 'Hello world' in the logs.

 .. code-block:: lua